kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 Moving on, open **EmployeeService.swift**.
 At the top of the file you will notice an extension declaration.
 You will be filling out the implementation of the two methods, marked with "TODO", later.
 For now it is important to know that this service provides two public APIs, `employeeWithObjectId()` and `fetchEmployees()`.
 Both methods are documented; the first provides an Employee given its `objectId` and the second returns all employee records from the database.

 The rest of the code in the EmployeeKit target is unimportant to the chapter's topic so there's no need to be familiar with it to continue.
-Select the **Colleagues** group in Xcode that contains the code for the app itself.

-Open **AppDelegate.swift**, notice that there is only one method in here `application(_:didFinishLaunchingWithOptions:launchOptions)`.
+Open **AppDelegate.swift** in the Colleagues group, notice that there is only one method in here `application(_:didFinishLaunchingWithOptions:launchOptions)`.
 The implementation switches on `Setting.searchIndexingPreference` which is in place to allow the user to change the behavior of search indexing.

 Notice that depending on the setting's value, a different service method is called.
 If you recall, these are the service methods that had "TODO" comments for you to implement later.
 No need to worry about that just yet, but you should be aware of this setting.
 The setting can be changed in the Settings iOS App under "Colleagues".

 That wraps up what you should be aware of for now, the rest of the code is view controller logic which you will be modifying, but it's unnecessary to fully comprehend what is going on there in order to achieve the goal of enabling App Search.